Ericsson announced it has agreed to acquire Envivio for $4.10 per share, or approximately $125m.

 Per Borgklint, Senior Vice President and Head of Business Unit Support Solutions at Ericsson, says: “Our consumer research clearly shows that viewers are demanding TV on their terms on any device, and expecting experiences that continually evolve.
 We are committed to offering our customers a clear path towards fully agile cloud agnostic platforms that delight TV consumers.
 I look forward to welcoming the market leader in pure software-defined video encoding, processing, and packaging into Ericsson.
 The combination will strengthen our encoding position with both custom silicon and pure software encoding, delivering performance and flexibility.”

-Harmonic’s intention to buy Thomson Video Networks is the latest in a series of deals related to video compression, transcoding, and multi-screen video delivery.
+Ericsson’s acquisition of Envivio is the latest in a series of deals related to online video and transcoding.
 As broadcasters and media companies scramble to deploy multi-screen services, transcoding is seen by many as a key technology.
 As a result, transcoding has also attracted its fair share of financing and M&A activity.
 Here’s a quick run-down of some of the recent transcoding deals and related-financial news:

 - In April 2014, Imagine Communications acquired Digital Rapids for an undisclosed amount

 - In April 2014, Dalet acquired Amberfin for an undisclosed amount

 - In January 2013, Amazon unveiled its “Amazon Elastic Transcoder.”
 Based on the company’s Amazon Web Services (AWS) cloud computing platform, the Elastic Transcoder the service provides “a highly scalable, easy to use and a cost-effective way for developers and businesses to transcode video files from their source format into versions that will playback on devices like smartphones, tablets and PCs.”